“They Perched on Their Stilts, Pointing and Daring Me to Break Custom”

-The golems slowed their pace, twisting in confusion.
+The machinae slowed their pace, twisting in confusion.
 One made a clumsy grab at Jules, which he easily dodged.

 When he turned, his third adversary was waiting.
 Jules ducked a swing of its massive arm, then spun and grabbed its shoulder, tracing out another pattern on his tattoos.
 He flooded the joint with alkahest, disintegrating the hard wood, breaking it down into its component elements.
 This exposed a long thread of the aurichalcum skeleton underneath.

-Behind him, the golem with the missing shoulder swung its dangling arm like a flail.
-Jules dropped to a crouch, letting its attempted strike pass over his head, then lunged to his right with a grunt as the second burning golem’s fist came hurtling down from above.
+Behind him, the machina with the missing shoulder swung its dangling arm like a flail.
+Jules dropped to a crouch, letting its attempted strike pass over his head, then lunged to his right with a grunt as the second burning machina’s fist came hurtling down from above.
 The appendage missed his head but struck his left shoulder a glancing blow, setting his shirt on fire.